 - To this add the ginger, garlic, onion, tomato paste.

 - Now add salt, turmeric powder, red chilli powder and garam masala powder.

 - Let the masala mix well and simmer on a medium flame.
 Remember to stir often and cook for five minutes.

 - Now add the Chicken pieces to the prepared masala and let it cook for 20 minutes.
 Stir with a gentle hand at regular intervals till the chicken is tender and the masala leaves oil at sides of the pan.
 Add very little water if the mixture starts sticking to the bottom of the pan.

-- Once the oil leaves the sides of the pan, add the yogurt and cook for next ten minutes with constant stirring to avoid the masala from sticking to the bottom of the pan.
+- Once the oil leaves the sides of the pan, add the yoghurt and cook for the next ten minutes with constant stirring to avoid the masala from sticking to the bottom of the pan.

 - Now add water to adjust the amount of gravy you like (more if you’d like to eat it with rice).